| Technician Engine Analysis ChecklistBy: Scott

 test as it indicates if the starter is about to fail and helps trouble

+shoot later problems.
 Pull the air filter and inspect for cleanliness.
 Reach a finger down

 the air inlet.
 It should be lightly covered in dirty oil.
 Any loose